rohankosalge/cs182/README.md

 Note: Homework 4 is not listed here.
 I was unable to install the necessary requirements for the RL-based assignment, as several modules/frameworks, including Python/Mac OS itself, have evolved in the last 4 years.
 I plan to resolve this issue in the near future.<br>

 ## Homework 1
 **From scratch, I implemented the forward/backward passes for the layers of a FCNN and CNN.
-I also familiarized myself with the PyTorch API for the last part.**
+I also familiarized myself with the PyTorch API for the last part.**<br>
-*Lectures covered: 1-7*
+*Lectures covered: 1-7*<br>
 *Time Spent: ~25 hours*<br>

 There were 5 parts:
 - FullyConnectedNets
 	- affine layers